 The map below shows the warmer and cooler regions of the Earth.
 The United States covers only 1.8% of the Earth’s surface and Canada 1.9%.

 Figure 1: GISS temperature anomaly map for February 2019.
 Temperature bar is in degrees Celsius.
 One degree Celsius equals 1.8 degrees Fahrenheit.

 The reason for this colder weather in some parts of the world has to do with how global warming affects the jet stream.

 The jet stream is a current of air that blows around the Northern Hemisphere in an easterly direction.
 In the North American continent, the jet stream used to run right around the border between Canada and the United States (see illustration below).
-It served as a wall between cold air between the Arctic region and regions south of it.
+It served as a wall between cold air in the Arctic region and warmer regions south of it.

 Figure 2: A visualization of the jet stream before and during global warming.

 Below, a video showing the United States Senator Inhofe (Rep. Oklahoma) thinking that he’s made a point.